 General Mathematics Units 1 - 4 cater for a wide range of student interests.
-The areas of study for General Mathematics Unit 1 and Unit 2 are 'Data analysis, probability and statistics', 'Algebra, number and structure' and 'Discrete mathematics'.
+The areas of study for General Mathematics Unit 1 and Unit 2 include 'Data analysis, probability and statistics', 'Algebra, number and structure' and 'Discrete mathematics'.
+General Mathematics Units 3 and 4 focus on real-life application of mathematics and consist of the areas of study 'Data analysis, probability and statistics' and 'Discrete mathematics'.